Thursday, January 28, 2016

 415. Seasons End (1989) - Marillion

 Steve Hogarth's debut with Marillion was a moment that most fans were nervously waiting for.
-Fish seemingly WAS Marillion and with their outrageous frontman no longer in the ranks, what on earth were they gonna sound like now?
-My introduction to them oddly came not from their classic, Fish-fronted era but actually from the song "Easter", which I still consider to be the best thing they ever did.
-Steve Rothery's guitar solo on it is one of the most gorgeous ever played.
-Said jam is here and thankfully the rest of Seasons End is nearly as wonderful.
-"The Space", title track, and "The King of Sunset Town" are all epic, melodically driven prog rock that are as good if not far superior to most of what the band ever accomplished, proving that no doubts be had that Marillion was gonna be more than fine Fish-less.
+Fish seemingly WAS Marillion and with their outrageous frontman no longer in the ranks, what on earth were they going to sound like now?
+My introduction to them oddly came not from their classic, Fish-fronted era but actually from the song "Easter", which I still consider to be the best thing that they ever did.
+Steve Rothery's guitar solo on it is one for the books, and said jam as well as thankfully the rest of Seasons End is nearly as wonderful.
+"The Space", title track, and "The King of Sunset Town" are all epic, melodically driven prog rock that are as good if not far superior to most of what the band ever accomplished, proving that Marillion was going to be more than fine Fish-less.

 414. Holy Diver (1983) - Dio

-Lord Ronnie James first and best solo joint Holy Diver remains an essential bit of classic heavy metal that's classic for a reason.
-Both Ronnie and Vinny Appice were fresh out of their short tenures with Black Sabbath, and after Elf and Rainbow before that, Dio saw it was finally time to start his own band with his tailor made last name ready to go.
-Superb shredder and future Def Leapard axeman Vivian Campbell was also on board as was past Rainbow bassist Jimmy Bain, all making it as fine a line-up as could be had.
-The title track here is all the perfect and "Rainbow In the Dark" and "Caught In the Middle" show that Dio and co were wholly capable of crafting pop worthy metal outings as well.
+Lord Ronnie James first and best solo joint Holy Diver remains an essential bit of classic heavy metal that is classic for a reason.
+Both Ronnie and Vinny Appice were fresh out of their short tenures with Black Sabbath, and after Elf and Rainbow before that, Dio saw that it was finally time to start his own band with his tailor made last name ready to go.
+Superb shredder and future Def Leapard axeman Vivian Campbell was also on board, as was past Rainbow bassist Jimmy Bain, all making this as fine of a line-up as could be.
+The title track is all the perfect and "Rainbow In the Dark" and "Caught In the Middle" show that Dio and company were capable of crafting pop worthy metal outings with ease.

 413. Juju (1965) - Wayne Shorter

-This mainstay in any Blue Note collection was Wayne Shorter's fifth for the label and along with Speak No Evil, is generally considered his finest.
-I give Juju the nod perhaps if only because it was one of the first jazz albums I ever attained and have listened to more than most.
-I'd like to think though it's because these songs, (all of which are Shorter originals), are most mesmerizing.
+This mainstay in any Blue Note collection was Wayne Shorter's fifth for the label, and along with Speak No Evil, it is generally considered his finest.
+I give Juju the nod perhaps if only because it was one of the first jazz albums that I ever attained and have listened to more than most.
+I would like to think though that it is because these songs, (all of which are Shorter originals), are just mesmerizing.
 The one-two punch of the title track and "Deluge" are two of my favorite things and each contain superb melodies.
 Of course they and the entire album also contain Elvin Jones' kit dancing which is almost distractinlgy good.
-Comparisons can be made to John Coltrane here, (who's influence and band Shorter was both utilizing), but along with many of the Trane's finest recordings, Juju should never be missed as well.
+Comparisons can be made to John Coltrane here, (whose influence and band Shorter was both utilizing), but along with many of the Trane's finest recordings, Juju should never be missed as well.

 412. I Am the Blues (1970) - Willie Dixon

-While employed by Chess Records in the '50s, many of the most continuously covered now-standards in the blues came from Willie Dixon's pen and were made famous by Howlin Wolf and Muddy Waters as well as probably literally every white, English rock band in the '60s.
-With I Am the Blues, Dixon needed not wrack his brain for any new material and simply cut his own versions of his own songs and what came out is probably the finest track listing a blues record could possibly have.
-"Spoonful", "Back Door Man", "You Shook Me", "I Ain't Superstitions", "I Can't Quit You, Baby", "Little Red Rooster", and "(I'm Your) Hoochie Coochie Man" are all here.
+While employed by Chess Records in the 1950s, many of the most continuously covered blues standards came from Willie Dixon's pen and were made famous by Howlin Wolf and Muddy Waters as well as probably literally every white, English rock band in the 60s.
+With I Am the Blues, Dixon needed not wrack his brain for any new material and simply cut his own versions of his own songs.
+What came out is probably the finest track listing that a blues record could possibly have.
+"Spoonful", "Back Door Man", "You Shook Me", "I Ain't Superstitions", "I Can't Quit You, Baby", "Little Red Rooster", and "(I'm Your) Hoochie Coochie Man", they are all here and done by the towering legend himself.
 Nuff said.

 411. Play (1999) - Moby

-Even if you've never heard this album, trust me, you've heard this album.
+Even if you have never heard this album, trust me, you have heard this album.
 Every song on Moby's Play was famously licensed to commercials, TV, and film soundtracks and nine of them were singles.
-Not before or since has Moby come close to duplicating the success he had here but listening to Play over a decade later, not only does a sense of familiarity permeate it, but it's also readily apparent how good it is.
+Not before or since has Moby come close to duplicating the success that he had here, but listening to Play over a decade later, not only does a sense of familiarity permeate it, but it is also readily apparent how good it is.
 Moby's use of public domain field recordings for the basis of many of these hooks proved a master stroke, "Run On", "Find My Baby", and "Why Does My Heart Feel So Bad?" making us all wonder why no one thought of doing this before.
-My favorite Play moments aren't so much these or the hits, but instead the last two softer ones, "The Sky Is Broken" and "My Weakness", which have a lush, ambient quality I can always go for.
+My favorite Play moments are not so much these or the hits, but instead the last two softer ones, "The Sky Is Broken" and "My Weakness", which have a lush, ambient quality I can always go for.

 410. Brothers (2010) - The Black Keys

-After hearing the name around once or thrice, I fell for the Black Keys on their breakthrough Brothers when a bandmate of mine played it for us during a night of nerdy board game playing most likely.
-Feeling that they had taken their two-man, indie-blues sound to it's farthest point, the previous Attack & Release found them using more instruments, a professional studio, and an outside producer for the first time.
-But whereas it didn't quite have the plethora of songs to match their newfound ambition yet, Brothers was a near-flawless effort where pretty much every track hits it's mark.
-"Everlasting Light" opens things with Dan Auerbach's best falsetto vocal, and "Next Girl", "Ten Cent Pistol", and "Sinister Kid" I'd wager are all even better than the singles "Howlin' for You" and "Tighten Up".
+After hearing the name around once or thrice, I fell for The Black Keys on their breakthrough Brothers when a bandmate of mine played it for us during a night of nerdy board gaming.
+Feeling that they had taken their two-man, indie-blues sound to its farthest point, the previous Attack & Release found them using more instruments, a professional studio, and an outside producer for the first time.
+Yet whereas that record did not yet have the songs to match their newfound ambition, Brothers was a near-flawless effort where pretty much every track hits its mark.
+"Everlasting Light" opens things with Dan Auerbach's best falsetto vocal, and "Next Girl", "Ten Cent Pistol", and "Sinister Kid" I would wager are all even better than the singles "Howlin' for You" and "Tighten Up".

 409. Epitaph (2004) - Necrophagist

-Tech-metal generally doesn't get me all too excited, not to write off any particular styles mind you.
-But that said, Necrophagist's Epitaph is brain explodingly awesome.
+Tech-metal generally does not get me all too excited, not to write off any particular styles mind you.
+That said, Necrophagist's Epitaph is brain explodingly awesome.
 Muhammed Suiçmez has been promising a sequel ever since this came out which warrants many a laugh from us metalheads who need to see things to believe them in this case.
-Following the also stellar Onset of Putrefaction five years before, Epitaph delivers far more than any other album of it's kind.
-The leads would be the most impressive things on here if the riffs themselves weren't even more technically dazzling.
-But with that we have bass solos and flashy, inhuman drumming as ingredients.
+Following the also stellar Onset of Putrefaction five years before, Epitaph delivers far more than any other album of its kind.
+The leads would be the most impressive things on here if the riffs themselves were not even more technically dazzling, yet we also have bass solos and flashy, inhuman drumming as ingredients.
 Most of all though, songs such as "Seven", "Only Ash Remains", the title track, "Stabwound", and "The Stillborn One" here are all remarkably memorable.

 408. Blind Faith (1969) - Blind Faith